vropalcrown/soundsphere/README.md

-# Firebase Studio
+# AudioSplit

-This is a NextJS starter in Firebase Studio.
+A PC app to route audio output simultaneously to multiple headphones and devices.
+This is a Next.js app bootstrapped with Firebase Studio.

-To get started, take a look at src/app/page.tsx.